desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/spectra-NSIDE/PIXGROUP/PIXNUM/spectra-NSIDE-PIXNUM.rst

 ======== ================ ==== ==============================================
 NAXIS1   2380             int  Number of wavelengths
 NAXIS2   1225             int  Number of spectra
+ZSIMPLE  T                bool This keyword probably should not be here.
 BZERO    2147483648       int
 BSCALE   1                int
 ======== ================ ==== ==============================================